up42/docs/source/going-further/core-concepts.rst

     :scale: 35 %
     :alt: Data and processing block diagram

 - **Data blocks** deliver satellite images, vector data or any other type of geospatial data that can be used on UP42.
-An example of a data block is the ``Sentinel-2 Level-1C Full-Scene`` block or the ``Plejades Streaming`` block.
+An example of a data block is the ``Sentinel-2 Level-1C Full-Scene`` block or the ``Pléiades Streaming`` block.
 - **Processing blocks** transform and/or analyze data, e.g. the ``Raster sharpening`` block or the ``NDVI vegetation index`` block.

 .. _workflows-definition: